 - Beyond “May he rest in peace”: some tips on writing condolences

-- Grief quotes and death quotes
+- Grief quotes

 - Helpful links and resources for grief counseling and bereavement support

 - 15 comforting phrases for a loved one’s passing